dadhi/DryIoc/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md

 Reason for that may differ:

 - Service or its dependency is not registered,
-- And there is no fallback `Rules.UnknownServiceResolvers`,
+- And there is no fallback `Rules.DynamicRegistrationProviders`,
 - Or you forget to specify Service Key, or Required Service Type, or Condition.

 DryIoc supports two options to handle unresolved service: